martinsvoboda/nouns/README.md

 # International list of nouns
 Nouns in singular form (lemmas) generated from https://universaldependencies.org/ project.

-Nouns are available for 75 languages:
+Nouns are available in 75 languages:
 * Afrikaans
 * Akkadian
 * Amharic